Adaptive Listening™

 At the end of the day, regardless of the channel or message, the underlying principle at the heart of great communication still holds true.
 And that is understanding your audience and communicating with them through a lens of empathy.

-So, before your fire off that quick email, stop and ask yourself: Is this the best format to share this message?
+So, before you fire off that quick email, stop and ask yourself: Is this the best format to share this message?
 Or would a short meeting be better?
 As we can see from our research, the delivery matters, a lot.
-The higher the stakes, the more important that channel becomes, especially if your message could get misconstrued.
+The higher the stakes, the more important that communication channel becomes, especially if your message could get misconstrued.

 Because if you’ve played that game of telephone, you know how embarrassing or confusing it can be to hear one thing and the intent was something entirely different.
 Succeeding in this world of hybrid and remote work means being more intentional and purposeful in how we communicate, every day.